AlexandreGheraibia/algo/README.md

-# some solutions from the coding game puzzles
+# Some solutions for coding game puzzles